suuelee/druber-responsive/README.md

     height: 30px;
 }
 ```
 Notice `display: none`.
 This has been added intentionally as the hamburger button *should not show* on desktop.
-This is a very common technique when designing for mobile.
+This is a very common technique to hide certain elements based on size when designing for mobile.

 Now, I'll use a media query to ensure that the hamburger button *is* displayed when the screen width is narrow enough:

 ```
 @media (max-width: 800px) {